Morgan1317/generating-a-readme-with-ease-c9/README.md

   ## Usage
   In order to use this make sure to install inquierer 8.2.4, and have node installed.

+  You will want to clone this repo to a local folder on your computer.

   Click <a href="https://watch.screencastify.com/v/MMGlF59zakC2taNiVfpF" target="_blank">here</a> if you are interested to see a short video demonstrating how this works.